-This is a surprisingly tasty soup with spices and coconut helping to disguise the taste of Brussels if you’re not that keen on them!
+This is a surprisingly tasty Plant-Based Brussels Sprouts Soup with Chestnuts, spices and coconut helping to disguise the taste of Brussels if you’re not that keen on them!

 This Brussels Sprouts Soup with Chestnuts is a creamy, spicy soup that will is great starter when you’ve got friends round, or as lunch with a winter salad.
 The Brussel sprouts are well disguised, so don’t be put off by them.
 You’ll be surprised by the wonderful flavours!